MaterializeInc/terraform-aws-rds-privatelink/README.md

 - Add the allowed principals to the Endpoint Service configuration in the AWS console

-- Finally, run the last SQL statement from the output of the `terraform apply` command to create the Postgres connection which will use the PrivateLink endpoint, example:
+- Finally, run the last SQL statement from the output of the `terraform apply` command to create the Postgres connection which will use the PrivateLink endpoint.
+If you have multiple RDS instances, you will see multiple SQL statements:

 ```sql
 -- Create the connection to the RDS instance